cuihantao/cuihantao.github.io/_news/2025/202505-zaid-award.md

 Zaid is co-advised by Dr. Ying Zhang and Dr. Hantao Cui, and his work continues to make a significant impact within the School of Electrical and Computer Engineering at Oklahoma State University.

 Zaid joined Oklahoma State University in Spring 2022 and has been working on grid-forming inverters.
 He has published one journal paper and two conference papers.

+Congratulations to Zaid for this distinguished award at OSU!

 See the news on [LinkedIn](https://www.linkedin.com/posts/osu-ece_researchexcellence-graduateaward-osuece-activity-7323464637390225409-DQUu).